glueops-rip/glueops-dev-old/docs/predeployment/oauth.md

 Follow the step-by-step guide below to obtain these values:

 :::info
-For each cluster you deploy with the GlueOps platform, you must create a new GitHub app.
+For each cluster you deploy with the GlueOps platform, you must create a new GitHub OAuth app.
 :::

 ## 1. Create the OAuth App ID